mvenghaus/filament-plugin-ai-writer/README.md

 ## Requirements

-You need Filament v3, a valid license and an OpenAI Api Token.
+You need Filament v3, a valid license and an OpenAI API Token.

 ## Installation